Learn why and where to import and export files to and from Valsight, and find out which data formats are supported.

 This option might be used in the case of presenting data to others via excel.

-You can also export the raw and formatted data of individual charts and tables, giving you a more specific option for exporting simulation data.
-Charts can be exported as XLSX files.
+As XLSX you can export the raw and formatted data of individual charts and tables, giving you a more specific option for exporting simulation data.

 The model editor opens another option to upload data.
 Here you can download existing data sources and apply changes, which can then be uploaded again to your model.
 Data downloads can also be done with individual nodes, for a clear overview of the processed data.
 Via the model editor, you can also upload new data sources to create entirely new databases, if the need should arise.